bowmanjd/olf22python/slides/presentation.md

 from pathlib import Path

 filepath = Path("/etc/motd")
-weather = "There will be temperatures today with a chance of weather." filepath.write_text(weather)
+weather = "There will be temps today with a chance of weather." filepath.write_text(weather)
 ```